hursey013/memories/README.md

 - **Seeing tomorrow’s photo?** Set `DAY_OFFSET=-1` to nudge the query back a day.
 - **Need to tweak people filters?** Update `FAVORITE_PEOPLE` and `IGNORED_PEOPLE`, then restart the stack—the new weights apply immediately.
 - **Want classics to pop back up sooner?** Lower `REPEAT_PENALTY` (default 3).
 Raise it—or bump `REPEAT_PENALTY_CAP`—when you want longer gaps before repeats.
+- **Need uptime tracking?** Point `HEALTHCHECKS_PING_URL` at a project ping URL and Memories will report start/success/failure for each run.
 - **Logs & troubleshooting.** Container Manager → **Containers → memories → Logs** will show friendly status messages and errors if Synology or Apprise push back.

 ## Credits & Inspiration